Meteor-Community-Packages/meteor-autoform/README.md

 remove, or method call.
 This may be useful in some cases because it allows normal form submission after auto-validation.

+In most cases, the form is automatically reset for you after a successful submission action.
+For update forms, the form is *not* automatically reset.
+You can alter this default behavior by adding a `resetOnSuccess` attribute on your autoform helper, set to true or false.

 ## Frameworks

 By default, Bootstrap 3 classes are added to any generated elements.
 You may use